Rhh98/GAMS-MIRO/Thundercloud/readme.md

 </h2>

 The default data comes from the Pilot's Operation Handbook(POH) for a Cessna 182.
-More details about the limitation: the various cost and speed when going up and down at different altitude, see this : <a herf="https://srv-file18.gofile.io/download/GQH3IJ/Aircraft%20limitations.md">Aircraft limitaion</a>.
+More details about the limitation: the various cost and speed when going up and down at different altitude, see this :  <a href="https://srv-file18.gofile.io/download/GQH3IJ/Aircraft%20limitations.md" target="_blank">Aircraft Limitation</a>

 <h2>Minimum Cost Network Mathematical Formulation:</h2>